 Questions about the material contained in today's blog post? contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about the circumstances involved in your particular situation.
-Thank you for your interest in our law office and we hope that you will join us again tomorrow as we continue to post unique and original content on family law issues in Texas.
+These consultations are a great way for you to learn more about the world of Texas family law and the circumstances involved in your particular situation.
+I appreciate your interest in our law office.
+We hope you will join us again tomorrow as we continue to post unique and original content on family law issues in Texas.